-We completed the initial public offering of our common stock on November 25, 2024.
-Our common stock is listed on Nasdaq under the symbol "CASK."
-Pursuant to the ELOC Purchase Agreement, for purposes of establishing the Market Price, the last reported sale price of our common stock on Nasdaq on January 22, 2025 was \$1.10 per share.
+Our common stock is listed on The Nasdaq Capital Market ("Nasdaq") under the symbol "CASK."
+The last reported sale price of our common stock on Nasdaq on June 12, 2025 was \$0.50 per share.
 We recommend that you obtain current market quotations for our common stock prior to making an investment decision.